NYULibraries/dlts-enm/README.md

 See [examples](#examples) for a full demonstration of how to use this wrapper script.

-Note that the deploy scripts do not perform Solr indexing, only static page generation and copying to server.
+Note that the deploy script does static page generation and copying to server only, it does not perform Solr indexing.

 #### Get general help